ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r1-hello-council/README.md

    to deploy the `HelloWorld` contract.
 3. Set the `HelloWorld_ADDRESS` in `.env` to the newly-created HelloWorld contract address.
-4. Update the address in the `3.2.
-Validate correctness of the state diff` section above.

 #### 3. Update input.json